sogebot/sogeBot/docs/_master/systems/timers.md

 Timers system will periodically print out set responses, when certain requirements are met.

 ### Commands | OWNER
-`!timers set -name [name-of-timer] -messages [num-of-msgs-to-trigger|default:0] -seconds [trigger-every-x-seconds|default:60]` - will create or update timers with specified requirements to meet
+`!timers set -name [name-of-timer] -messages [num-of-msgs-to-trigger|default:0] -seconds [trigger-every-x-seconds|default:60] [-offline]` - will create or update timers with specified requirements to meet

 `!timers unset -name [name-of-timer]` - remove timer and all responses